-Health Insurance: 1,000CZK ($42) each month of coverage with Uniqa, most students have this plan.
-But you need to prove you have it for the duration of your visa so for a year visa its 12,000CZK ($514) paid upfront.
+Health Insurance: 1,000CZK ($42); each month of coverage with Uniqa, most students have this plan.
+You need to prove you have it for the duration of your visa, so for a year visa, it's 12,000CZK ($514) paid upfront.

 Visa fees: 2,500CZK ($107) each time you apply, usually yearly or half-yearly

-Tuition: Obviously this depends on the university.
-Public universities are like $300 a semester, private universities are like $3,000 a semester.
+Tuition: Obviously, this depends on the university.
+Public universities are like $300 a semester, and private universities are like $3,000 a semester.

 Hope this helps you figure out if living in Prague is financially feasible!

-here's a photo of me and my new plant because my phone is broken so I cant make a Pinterest cover now so enjoy
+enjoy a photo of me and my new plant because my phone is broken so I can't make a Pinterest cover